Accelamos vs Karbon. Plus the custom AI alternative neither pitches.

 No slides.
 We walk through PBC chase, tax production hours, and CCH workflow and tell you whether the math favors a commissioned build over Accelamos or Karbon.

-Read the CPA offering Book directly
+Read the CPA offering → Book directly →Where the comparison actually matters.

-What Accelamos Vs Karbon actually does well.
+What Accelamos and Karbon actually do well.

 The commissioned build closes that gap by being built on the operator's actual data, inside the operator's actual stack (CCH Axcess, UltraTax CS, ProSystem fx, Lacerte where relevant), with the operator's specific workflow as the calibration target.
 The trade-off is up-front cost (a $45K to $180K fixed fee) versus ongoing SaaS subscription.
 For operators with a known constraint and a five-to-ten-year horizon, the math favors the commission.